The Sleep Guy’s Waffle Free Summary

 In this guide, we will give a run down of the different Emma mattresses.
 We will also explain how the new mattresses compare to the original Emma mattress and compare it to rivals on price, specification and other flourishes (Ed: does a mattress need flourishes?)

-You get a layer of pocket springs, with three layers of foam on top.
+Anyway, let’s get back to the Emma Hybrid Premium Mattress, which has a layer of pocket springs, with three layers of foam on top.

-The spring layer on the Emma NextGen Premium Mattress
+The spring layer on the Emma Hybrid Premium Mattress

 The idea of the pocket springs is that they give you support that doesn’t wobble around like jelly.
 Back in the day, your grandma probably had an open coil mattress in her spare bedroom.
 Pocket springs give a much more pleasant experience, with the only notable downside being that they are a bit of an effort to recycle as each bit of metal is encased in fabric.